terralang/terra/lib/raii.md

 If a struct has fields or subfields that are managed types, but do not implement `__init`, `__copy` or `__dtor`, then the compiler will generate default methods that inductively call existing `__init`, `__copy` or `__dtor` methods for its fields and subfields.
 This enables compositional API's like `vector(vector(int))` or  `vector(string)`.
 This is implemented as an extension to *terralib.lua* in *lib/terralibext.t*.

 ## Current limitations
-* Tuple (copy) assignement (regular or using `__copy`) are prohibited by the compiler in case of managed variables.
+* Tuple (copy) assignment (regular or using `__copy`) are prohibited by the compiler in case of managed variables.
 This is done to prevent memory leaks or unwanted deletions in assignments such as
 ```
     a, b = b, a
 ```